-Billy Graham's work to reach people during moments of crisis has been an enduring hallmark of his ministry.
-Beginning in the 1950s, Graham and his team made it a point to minister to those experiencing tragedy, war, and disaster in the United States and across the globe.
-Graham once pointed out that "the Bible has more than a thousand verses related to helping our neighbor in their time of need."
+Billy Graham's work to encourage people during moments of crisis was an important part of his ministry.
+Beginning in the 1950s, Graham made it a point to minister to people experiencing tragedy, disaster, and war.
+He once pointed out that "the Bible has more than a thousand verses related to helping our neighbor in their time of need."

 Graham's legacy of compassion continues today through the Billy Graham Evangelistic Association.
-When his son Franklin Graham arrived at ground zero in the aftermath of the 9/11 attacks, he discovered that first responders and victims' families had almost no one caring for their emotional and spiritual needs on-site.
-In the weeks that followed, the Billy Graham Rapid Response Team was formed to bring God's compassion and comfort to survivors of major disasters.
+When his son Franklin Graham arrived in New York in the aftermath of the 9/11 attacks, he discovered that rescue workers and victims' families had almost no one caring for their emotional and spiritual needs at the disaster site.
+In the weeks that followed, the Billy Graham Rapid Response Team was formed to bring God's compassion and comfort to survivors of major tragedies.